scottaohara/accessible_modal_window/README.md

   Launch My Modal
 </a>
 ```
 The `href` attribute can act as the identifier for the target dialog, if the `data-modal-open` attribute value is not set.
-However, if you would like this link to go to another location if JavaScript is disabled, then set the `href` to the appropriate URL, and set the `data-modal-open` to the `IDREF` of the dialog within the document.
+However, if you would like this link to go to another location, if JavaScript is disabled, then set the `href` to the appropriate URL, and set the `data-modal-open` to the `IDREF` of the dialog within the document.

-*Note:* It is not recommended to use an `a` element to point to the contents of a would-be dialog, if that  dialog's contents are useless without JavaScript enabled.
-Nor is it useful to have an `a` element point to content that immediately follows it in the DOM order.

 If a dialog's content would be completely useless without JavaScript enabled, and you do *not* want to have a disabled `button` in the UI, then instead use the following markup pattern:
 ```html